 Also, by default, the lockout duration is set at 1 minute (60 seconds).
 But it gets increased after subsequent failed attempts.

 However, Microsoft empowers admins to have a custom Azure AD smart lockout configuration.
-Let’s get into the steps to manage the smart lockout values in MS Entra ID.
+Let’s get into the steps to manage/implement the smart lockout values in MS Entra ID.

 Manage Smart Lockout Values in Microsoft Entra ID

 The smart lockout feature is available for all the users, but for customizing its values, an Azure AD P1 license is necessary.
-To configure smart lockout values in MS Entra, follow the steps below.
+You need to configure lockout threshold and lockout duration for Microsoft Entra user by following the steps below.

 1. Microsoft Entra admin center Protection Authentication methods Password protection.